Megan Sapp, CNM, is a certified nurse-midwife at Women's Healthcare Associates in Portland, Oregon.

-In her practice, Megan enjoys forming trusting partnerships with women and their families and empowering them to make informed decisions about their care.
-She is interested in both pregnancy and well-woman care, particularly nutrition, preventative health and care of adolescents.
-Megan has worked as a midwife in a freestanding birth center and as clinical faculty at the University of Maryland School of Medicine.
-Her experience in both natural childbirth and higher risk pregnancy has resulted in a special appreciation for helping women in a variety of circumstances have satisfying birth experiences.
+In her practice, Megan enjoys forming trusting partnerships with patients and their families and empowering them to make informed decisions throughout their care.
+Having completed graduate school for midwifery in 2007, her practice history includes a clinical faculty position at University of Maryland School of Medicine, in addition to working in a freestanding birth center.
+Her experience in both low-intervention birth and higher risk pregnancy has resulted in a special appreciation for helping people in a variety of circumstances have satisfying birth experiences.

 Master of Science Nursing, Nurse-Midwifery, Vanderbilt University School of Nursing, 2008